College of Business and Natural Sciences Vision:

 The College of Business and Natural Sciences consists of two schools with 55 faculty and staff.
 Our class sizes are kept low to facilitate classroom discussion, individual attention, and mentoring.
 An indication of the quality of teaching in the College is the fact that our students scored higher than the national average across all business disciplines on recent national exit tests.

-The College offers a wide range of academic programs, from Accounting and Management to Industrial Technology and Tourism and Hospitality Management and from Biology and Chemistry to Enviromental Physical Science.
+The College offers a wide range of academic programs, from Accounting and Management to Engineering Technology and Tourism & Hospitality Management, and from Biology and Chemistry, to Enviromental Physical Science.
 All programs are built on a strong foundation of liberal arts and sciences.

 Faculty members are actively engaged in applied research and publication.
 This keeps them on the cutting edge of their disciplines and enables them to infuse their lectures with freshness, insight, and relevance.
 Most of this work is funded by grants and research projects.